kdoore/CS1335-Documentation/_build/html/_sources/glossary.txt

 Abstract Class
 --------------------

-An abstract class is a class
+An abstract class is a class that

 .. _Function Overloading: